screen-share/element-capture/README.md

 2. Any content which is occluding the target element.
 3. Any content which is occluded by the target element.

+Note that pixels outside of the viewport were not listed.
+These pixels were not captured by either [getDisplayMedia()](https://www.w3.org/TR/screen-capture/#dom-mediadevices-getdisplaymedia) or [`getViewportMedia()`](https://w3c.github.io/mediacapture-viewport/) to begin with, and "restriction" does not add them back.

 ## Sample use cases

 Consider the following Web application:

 <p align="center">
   <img src="img/element_capture_mock1.png"></img>
 </p>